Medication Options for Postpartum Depression

-For women who are suffering from postpartum depression relief can’t come soon enough.
-Thankfully, starting a course of postpartum depression medications such as SSRIs can begin to take effect and relieve symptoms in approximately 1-4 weeks.
-Antidepressants can start working at different rates in different people and so some may experience relief even sooner.
+For women suffering from postpartum depression, relief can’t come soon enough.
+Thankfully, a course of postpartum depression medications can begin to take effect and relieve symptoms in one to four weeks.
+Antidepressants start working at different rates in each person, so some may experience relief even sooner.

-Another reason why many women take antidepressants to treat postpartum depression is because they know it provides short-term treatment.
-Because postpartum depression eventually heals, there’s no need to be permanently taking medications to treat it.
+Many women take antidepressants to treat postpartum depression because they know it provides short-term relief.
+Because postpartum depression eventually heals, there’s no need to take medications to treat it permanently.

-You may find that taking medication for postpartum depression will be helpful for the first 6-12 months and then you can stop taking them once you’ve fully recovered.
+You may find that taking medication for postpartum depression will be helpful for the first 6-12 months.
+You can stop taking them once you’ve fully recovered.

 Availability of Options

-Because there are many different types and brands of postpartum depression medications, there are plenty of options that can be suited for each individual woman.
-The benefit with this is that if you experience negative side effects or no effects at all on one medication, your doctor can identify a better option for you.
+Because there are many different postpartum depression medications, plenty of options suit each person’s needs.
+If you experience negative side effects or no improvement on one medication, your doctor can identify a better option.

 Concerns About Postpartum Depression Medications

-While postpartum depression medications such as antidepressants are prescribed in safe and controlled methods, some women may have concerns about how the medication will affect them if they are breastfeeding.
+While postpartum depression medications such as antidepressants are prescribed safely and controlled, some women may be concerned about how the medication will affect them while breastfeeding.

-SSRIs, in particular, are thought to be safe to take during breastfeeding and they should not affect or harm the baby.
-Other types of medications may possibly have an effect on breast milk.
+SSRIs, in particular, are considered safe to take during breastfeeding and should not affect or harm the baby.
+Other types of medications may affect breast milk.
 You should address any concerns with your doctor if you have questions about breastfeeding while taking postpartum depression medications.

-Postpartum depression medications such as antidepressants or antipsychotics are prescribed as a course of treatment and therefore cannot be stopped abruptly.
-It is important to speak to your doctor before stopping taking prescription medications in order to prevent any possible negative side effects.
+Postpartum depression medications such as antidepressants or antipsychotics are prescribed as a course of treatment and, therefore, cannot be stopped abruptly.
+To prevent any possible negative side effects, you should speak to your doctor before you stop taking prescription medications.